horuskol/horuskol.net/source/_posts/20190409-tagging-blog-posts-in-jigsaw-2.blade.md

 ![mail tag](/assets/images/Toicon-icon-avocado-tag.svg)

-In [my last post](/blog/2019-04-09/tagging-blog-posts-in-jigsaw-part-2) I outlined a couple of fairly simple ways of introducing tags to posts using [Jigsaw](http://jigsaw.tighten.co/).
-This post is about using the Jigsaw [lifecycle](https://jigsaw.tighten.co/docs/event-listeners/) to put a bit more automation in.
+In [my last post](/blog/2019-04-02/tagging-blog-posts-in-jigsaw) I outlined a couple of fairly simple ways of introducing tags to posts using [Jigsaw](http://jigsaw.tighten.co/), but each of them needs a little bit of manual intervention.
+This post is about using the Jigsaw [lifecycle](https://jigsaw.tighten.co/docs/event-listeners/) to get fully automated.

 When looking for how to do this, there didn't seem to be a lot of other writeups.
 The best one I could find is by [Nenad Živanović](https://nenadzivanovic.in.rs/blog/2018/08/30/jigsaw-tags-and-archives/) (bonus points: Nenad refers